Search Engine Optimization and Social Media Marketing Consultant, Blogger

 Feluda / Professor Shanku

-Satyajit Ray himself directed couple of Feluda movies based on his own novels “Sonar Kella” (The Fortress) and “Joy Baba Felunath” (The Elephant God) and both of them gave so much entertainment to kids.
+Satyajit Ray himself directed a couple of Feluda movies based on his novels “Sonar Kella” (The Fortress) and “Joy Baba Felunath” (The Elephant God) and both of them gave so much entertainment to kids.
 But the most entertaining children’s movie was “Goopy Gyne Bagha Byne” (The Adventures of Goopy and Bagha).
-Every Bengali kids still love that movie.
+Every Bengali kid still loves that movie.
 Later Satyajit Ray made its sequel “Hirak Rajar Deshe” (The Kingdom of Diamonds).
 But the most beautiful movie that influenced and touched me a lot, was “Pather Panchali”.
-That time the only television channel in India was state sponsored “Doordarshan” and sometime in the middle of 90s, I watched a Bengali black and white movie “Pather Panchali” on “Doordarshan”.
+At that time the only television channel in India was state-sponsored “Doordarshan” and sometime in the middle of the 90s, I watched a Bengali black and white movie “Pather Panchali” on “Doordarshan”.
 Bengalis in nature, are emotional and sensitive and every Bengali sentiment was depicted exceptionally well by Satyajit Ray in that movie.
 Then I realised how talented he was and automatically deserved my utmost respect.
 I believe that the whole world also recognized Satyajit Ray and his talents by this particular film “Pather Panchali” (A Song of the Little Road) for the first time in history which he directed in 1955.
-In that movie, there was two children characters “Apu” and his elder sister “Durga”.
+In that movie, there were two children characters “Apu” and his elder sister “Durga”.
 Apu was more or less as same age as me and I felt connected with him like a friend or brother.
 I enjoyed their affection, their life and I also felt that somehow I became a part of their life.
-Then one day “Durga” became ill and then died.
+Then one day “Durga” became ill and died.
 But I felt the pain of “Apu” and I thought that I had also lost my elder sister.
-I have no siblings and I never experienced that type of love and affection in my life but that emotion and pain of losing somebody close to you like your sister, remained in my mind for long time.
+I have no siblings and I never experienced that type of love and affection in my life but that emotion and pain of losing somebody close to you like your sister, remained in my mind for a long time.
 It was merely a movie but how real and sensitive a movie might become and how a movie would affect your life, Satyajit Ray showed us very easily.
 He also made sequels of “Pather Panchali” as “Aparajito” (The Unvanquished) and “Apur Sansar” (The World of Apu).
-Satyajit Ray himself was a music composer as well and he actually did some music direction in his own movies.
-I think other great Indian classical music maestros like Pandit Ravi Shankar, Ustad Ali Akbar Khan etc. also composed music for Satyajit Ray in his movies.
+Satyajit Ray himself was a music composer as well and he did some music direction in his movies.
+I think other great Indian classical music maestros like Pandit Ravi Shankar, Ustad Ali Akbar Khan, etc. also composed music for Satyajit Ray in his movies.
 I don’t know anything about Indian classical music but I think you’ll find a simple yet emotional and sensitive musical pattern in all the background scores which he used in his movies.
 All are different yet there is a secret similarity of musical phenomenon in his movies which I can’t explain.
 He was a genius.

 Later I saw most of his movies.
-But right now if you ask me to talk about all of his movies, I can’t do that because frankly speaking I really don’t remember all of them but I can still talk about some of them.
+But right now if you ask me to talk about all of his movies, I can’t do that because frankly speaking I don’t remember all of them but I can still talk about some of them.
 In his film “Ganashatru” (An Enemy of the People), he showed us how politics and personal interests can make a simple man's life bitter.
-He showed us how complex the relations among close family members might be, in “Shakha Proshakha” (The Branches of the Tree), “Kanchanjangha” etc. There is an old phrase “A woman's heart is a deep ocean of secrets” and Satyajit Ray successfully depicted all female mental characteristics in his movies like “Ghare Baire” (The Home and The World) and especially in “Charulata” (The Lonely Wife).
+He showed us how complex the relations among close family members might be, in “Shakha Proshakha” (The Branches of the Tree), “Kanchanjangha” etc. There is an old phrase “A woman's heart is a deep ocean of secrets” and Satyajit Ray successfully depicted all-female mental characteristics in his movies like “Ghare Baire” (The Home and The World) and especially in “Charulata” (The Lonely Wife).
 In “Charulata”, Madhabi Mukherjee acted so beautifully.
-All her face expressions, body gestures and moods were fantastically shown in that movie.
+All her facial expressions, body gestures, and moods were fantastically shown in that movie.
 Sometimes Madhabi Mukherjee didn’t even speak a word but told a lot of things just by her facial and eye expressions.
-I have seen some other movies acted by this same Madhabi Mukherjee but I thought I didn’t see that kind of acting any more.
+I have seen some other movies acted by this same Madhabi Mukherjee but I thought I didn’t see that kind of acting anymore.
 I might be wrong because I haven’t seen all her movies.
 If I did, now I don’t remember most of them in which Madhabi Mukherjee acted in a lead or supporting role.
 So, you can consider that as my general perception.

 Pather Panchali / Charulata